smprotocol/smp-node/README.md

 _To read the [Streaming Message Protocol Specification](http://smprotocol.github.io/)._

 SMP is a binary protocol allowing any binary data format to be used.
-You can of cause use non binary data such as text, JSON - by converting to a buffer.
+You can of cause use non binary data such as text or JSON - by converting to a buffer.
 You can also encode multiple arguments within a single message, for example: binary from a photo and JSON about that photo, as separate arguments.
 This means you don't have to use serialization to combine binary and text based data together into a single argument - although you could if you want.

 SMP solves three data scenarios when sending messages across a network: